1bardesign/batteries/readme.md

 - `class` - Single-inheritance oo in a single function.
 - `functional` - Functional programming facilities. `map`, `reduce`, `any`, `match`, `minmax`, `mean`...
 - `sequence` - An oo wrapper on sequential tables, so you can do `t:insert(i, v)` instead of `table.insert(t, i, v)`.
 Also supports method chaining for the `functional` interface above, which can save a lot of needless typing!
-- `set` - A set type supporting a full suite of set operations with fast membership testing and ipairs-style iteration.
+- `set` - A set type supporting a full suite of set operations with fast membership testing and `ipairs`-style iteration.
 - `sort` - Provides a stable merge+insertion sorting algorithm that is also, as a bonus, often faster than `table.sort` under luajit.
 Also exposes `insertion_sort` if needed.
-Alias `stable_sort`
+Alias `stable_sort`.
 - `state_machine` - Finite state machine implementation with state transitions and all the rest.
-Useful for game states, ai, cutscenes...
+Useful for game states, AI, cutscenes...

 **Geometry:**

 Modules to help work with spatial concepts.

 - `intersect` - 2d intersection routines, a bit sparse at the moment.
 - `vec2` - 2d vectors with method chaining, and garbage saving modifying operations.
-A bit of a mouthful at times, but you get used to it. (there's an issue discussing future solutions)
+A bit of a mouthful at times, but you get used to it. (there's an issue discussing future solutions).
 - `vec3` - 3d vectors as above.

 **Special Interest:**